particl/particl-market/README.md

 // -> creates `api/models/User.ts
 ```

+### WEB CLI
+* This CLI gives you easy access to the RPC commands.
+* Run `npm run serve` to serve the app.
+* Go to `http://localhost:3000/cli` to access the CLI.
+* Type `help` to get a list of supported commands.

 ## IoC
 Our IoC automatically looks through the `controllers`, `listeners` , `middlewares`, `services`,
-`repositories` and `models` folders in `src/api/` for files to bound automatically into the IoC - Container, so you have nothing to do.
+`repositories`, `commands`, `factories`, `messageprocessors` and `models` folders in `src/api/` for files to bound automatically into the IoC - Container, so you have nothing to do.

-**However it is very important to keep the naming right, because otherwise our IoC will not find your
+**However it is very important to keep the naming right, because otherwise our IoC will not find your created files!!**
-created files!!**

 ## API Routes